srikanthmekala500/DSA-in-JavaScript/theory/JavaScriptTHEORY.md

  - In programming, memoization is an optimization technique that makes**applications more efficient and hence faster**.

   - It does this by **storing computation results in cache,** and **retrieving**that same information from the cache the **next time it's needed instead of computing it again**.

-        - A cache is simply a **temporary data store that holds data so that future requests for that data can be served faster**.
+    - A **cache** is simply a **temporary data store that holds data so that future requests for that data can be served faster**.

 **The concept of memoization in JavaScript relies on two concepts:**

-  -**Closures:** The combination of a function and the lexical environment within which that function was declared.
+  - **Closures:** The combination of a function and the lexical environment within which that function was declared.
 You can read more about them here and here.

 - **Higher Order Functions:** Functions that operate on other functions, either by taking them as arguments or by returning them.
 You can read more about them here.